 Understanding the Needs of Different Generations

-The first step is to understand why employees of different ages often need distinct approaches when it comes to training.
+The first step is to understand why employees often need distinct approaches when it comes to training.

 Consider a Baby Boomer or even someone born in the World War II era, alternately called the Greatest Generation or the Silent Generation.
 These people grew up long before the internet (at least before the internet was widely used), not to mention smartphones, instant messaging, and social media.
-At the other end of the spectrum, millennials and Generation Z (the generation just starting to enter the workforce now).
-These young people grew up taking the digital world for granted.
-For all intents and purposes, a 60-year old and a 25-year old grew up in completely different cultures.Older millennials and Generation Xers, meanwhile, are somewhere in the middle.
+At the other end of the spectrum, millennials and Gen Z grew up side by side with the digital world.

 There’s actually a wide spectrum of knowledge and familiarity with the latest technology.
 It’s best not to make assumptions about people based solely on their age.
 But you need to be aware that your workforce probably includes people with widely differing backgrounds.
 This awareness is especially crucial when it comes to training.
 For the quality and depth of training are one of the main factors associated with employee engagement.